Our quick guide covers how to avoid a winter breakdown and what to do if you find yourself stuck out in the snow.

-At LV= Britannia Rescue we get to the majority of our customers within 50 minutes and can often fix the problem there and then*.
+At LV= Britannia Rescue we get to the majority of our customers within 48 minutes and 4 out of 5 cars are fixed at the roadside*.

 You may have to get out of the car to wait for the breakdown service, so wrap up warm and wear a reflective vest or jacket, so you can be seen by other motorists.